 - Pour the crushed berry mixture into a large, deep-sided saucepan or Dutch oven, and heat over medium-high heat, stirring constantly.
 Bring the jam mixture to a boil, then add the remaining sugar.
 Stir continuously and boil hard for 1 minute.

 - Remove jam from the heat and allow to cool for 5 minutes.
 Skim off any foam.

 - If you are canning the jam, ladle jam into hot clean jars, allowing 1/4-inch headspace.
 De-bubble and wipe the rims clean.
 Place lids and bands on each jar and adjust to fingertip-tight.
-Process for 10 minutes, adjusting for altitude.
+Process in boiling water bath for 10 minutes, adjusting for altitude.